kylefarris/clamscan/README.md

 #### Parameters

-* `dir_path` (string) Full path to the directory to scan.
+* `dir_path` (string) (required) Full path to the directory to scan.
-* `end_callback` (function) Will be called when the entire directory has been completely scanned.
+* `end_callback` (function) (required) Will be called when the entire directory has been completely scanned.
 This callback takes 3 parameters:
     * `err` (object) A standard javascript Error object (null if no error)
     * `good_files` (array) List of the full paths to all files that are _clean_.
     * `bad_files` (array) List of the full paths to all files that are _infected_.
-* `file_callback` (function) Will be called after each file in the directory has been scanned.
+* `file_callback` (function) (optional) Will be called after each file in the directory has been scanned.
 This is useful for keeping track of the progress of the scan.
 This callback takes 3 parameters:
     * `err` (object or null) A standard Javascript Error object (null if no error)
     * `file` (string) Path to the file that just got scanned.
     * `is_infected` (boolean) __True__: File is infected; __False__: File is clean. __NULL__: Unable to scan file.

 #### Example
 ```javascript
 clam.scan_dir('/some/path/to/scan', function(err, good_files, bad_files) {